There are a number of federal and provincial programs and benefits that complement other sources of income seniors have in retirement.

 For provincial benefits available to seniors in retirement, check out this post.

-- Factors to Consider When Choosing Between RRSP vs TFSA
+- How To Choose Between RRSP vs TFSA

 - A Complete Guide To Retirement in Canada